xavpaice/openstack-packages/README.md

 ```

 Above we extracted the major version number from the setup.cfg in the source
-tree, ran setup.py to create the tarball itself, and from the output of that
+tree, we ran setup.py to create the tarball itself, and from the output of that
-crudely extracted the resulting location of the tarball.
-Then we moved it to a
+command we crudely extracted the resulting location of the tarball.
+Then we
-name and location that the package building tools understand.
+moved it to a name and location that the package building tools understand.

 Next, we copy the debian directory from our packaging repo into the source tree: